chrisfenner/slh-dsa-rls/README.md

-# Relatively Little Signatures
+# Relatively Little Signatures for SLH-DSA

 This repository contains a tool to search the solution space for SLH-DSA parameter sets for firmware and software signing.

 ## Prior Work

-This project is heavily based on (and is tested against) Scott Fluhrer's work at https://github.com/sfluhrer/sphincs-param-set-search, and Scott Fluhrer and Quynh Dang's papaer "Smaller Sphincs+" ([^1]).
+This project is heavily based on (and is tested against) Scott Fluhrer's work at https://github.com/sfluhrer/sphincs-param-set-search, and Scott Fluhrer and Quynh Dang's papaer "Smaller Sphincs+" [^1].
 This project allows a greater variety of searches across the parameter set space of SLH-DSA, to customize the search for the constraints of firmware and software signing.